aws-samples/cfn101-workshop/content/prerequisites/cloud9/index.md

 ### Install the latest version of AWS CLI

-Cloud9 Instance comes pre-installed with AWS CLI version one.
+Cloud9 Instance comes pre-installed with AWS CLI version 1.
 For the workshop we require to use AWS CLI version 2.
 To make the migration from version 1 to version 2 easier you can use the script provided.

 The script will: